-ICREA research professor at Universitat Pompeu Fabra (UPF) and group leader of the computational biophysics laboratory and associate professor at UPF.
+ICREA research professor at Universitat Pompeu Fabra (UPF) and group leader of the computational science laboratory and associate professor at UPF.

 I have a bachelor degree in applied mathematics (1997, University of Bologna) and a PhD in computational chemistry (2002, Queen Mary University of London).
 I have worked at the CINECA supercomputing center (1998-1999), at University College London (2003-2006) and later I won a 5 year Ramon y Cajal tenure-track fellowship at University Pompeu Fabra and the I3 program, before becoming ICREA Professor.